-Another memorial to the victims of the Iron Curtain, although not as well known as the East Side Gallery (probs because it’s not quite as instagrammable a location), the Berliner Mauer Weg actually runs pretty much the length of the entire Berlin Wall; although we didn’t walk the whole distance, instead starting from Prenzlauer Berg and continuing as far as the Berlin Wall Memorial at Bernauer Straße.
-All the way along the path you can read about and listen to the stories of people who lived in Berlin while it was separated, see guard towers left standing, and where tunnels were dug beneath the walls.
+Another memorial to the victims of the Iron Curtain, although not as well known as the East Side Gallery (probs because it’s not quite as instagrammable a location), is the Berlin Wall Walk.
+The Berliner Mauer Weg actually runs pretty much the length of the entire Berlin Wall.
+Although we didn’t walk the whole distance, instead starting from Prenzlauer Berg and continuing as far as the Berlin Wall Memorial at Bernauer Straße.
+All the way along the path you can read about and listen to the stories of people who lived in Berlin while it was divided, see guard towers still standing, and the places where tunnels were dug beneath the walls.
 It’s a mind blowing situation.

 A cycle path also runs the entire length of Berlin Wall Walk, which takes you right out of the city into the surrounding woodland.

 We stumbled across this very quaint area completely by accident, and were all rather surprised to find a collection of pastel coloured buildings and cobbled streets that look so old in what is widely considered to be a very modern kind of a city.
 Founded in the 1200s, the area around St Nicholas Church and its two spires is actually technically a reconstruction as most of the original buildings were destroyed in the war.
 But it’s pretty hard to figure this out unless you know beforehand.

 Although this is one of the best free places to visit in Berlin, it’s totally worth spending a bit of cold hard cash here.
 If you fancy a downright delicious cake and coffee while you’re there, I highly recommend a place called Bonne Vie, which has the atmosphere of a grandmother’s living room.
 And I am ALL ABOUT that granny atmosphere.